-The Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN) is the sponsor of the APPCN Match.
-The administration and conduct of the APPCN Match is carried out by National Matching Services Inc. (NMS), on behalf of APPCN.
+The Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN) is responsible for establishing the policies of the Match and for monitoring the implementation of the Match.
+The Match is administered by National Matching Services Inc. (NMS), on behalf of APPCN.

 How It Works